canaria10/intelora.core/README.md

 Intelora is based on [Mycroft: An Open Source Artificial Intelligence for Everyone](https://github.com/MycroftAI/mycroft-core) project.

 Visit [project website](https://intelora.github.io) to know more about Intelora.
-(Website development still in progress...)

 Contribute to the [project wiki and forum](https://github.com/intelora/intelora.core/wiki) by adding content and help other developers and users in using Intelora!